colugomusic/dope/README.md

 Can be specified multiple times to specify configs to install.
 Defaults to `--config Debug --config Release`

 #### --reacquire
-Can be specified multiple times to reacquire dependencies (zip files will be redownloaded, git repositories will be re-pulled, etc.) Has no effect for `remote-path` dependencies.
+Can be specified multiple times to reacquire dependencies (zip files will be redownloaded, git repositories will be re-pulled, etc.)

+`--reacquire` implies also `--reinstall`.

+For `remote-path` dependencies, equivalent to `--reinstall`

 #### --reinstall
 Can be specified multiple times to reinstall dependencies.
 This basically skips the initial `find_package()` check when processing the dependency and acts as if the check failed.